 Measurement of defined benefits obligations requires estimation of future changes in salaries and inflation, as well as mortality rates and the selection of a suitable discount rate (see note 21).

 Contract sales

-Assessment of the extent to which contract outcomes can be measured reliability.
+Assessment of the extent to which contract outcomes and costs to complete can be measured reliabily.